 What I always explain is that by operating in this fashion, you will begin to see an increase in your followers (and quite possibly fundraising dollars) as you grow your community.

 @charitywater — Thanks for my very personal Birthday phone message.
 I regret that I wasn't able to answer when you called.
-You rock!

 — Christopher McGown (@clmcgown) September 18, 2013